railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 To be able to use timesheets fully, install the module :mod:`hr_timesheet_sheet` from module list or Go to menu :menuselection:`Settings --> Configuration --> Human Resources tick `Allow timesheets validation by managers` and click on apply button..
 Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu
-:menuselection:`Human Resources --> Time Tracking --> Timesheet Lines`,
+:menuselection:`Human Resources --> Time Tracking --> Timesheet Activities`,
 then click :guilabel:`Create`.

 .. tip:: Shortcut to Timesheets